davidz299/davidz299/README.md

 💼 Software Developer Intern at Ericsson.
 Full-stack software development.
 Full-stack software development.
 Created numerous software tools in Python and Java used by global institutes, companies and organizations.

-👨‍💻 Some of my projects are available at [http://www.chendavidzhuang.com/](http://www.chendavidzhuang.com/)
+👨‍💻 Check out some of my projects at [http://www.chendavidzhuang.com/](http://www.chendavidzhuang.com/)

 📫 **dzhuang@uwaterloo.ca**